hrishioa/lumentis/README.md

 3. **[How the AI in Spiderman 2 works](https://spiderman-2-ai-mechanics.vercel.app/)** - from [something that's been on my list](https://www.youtube.com/watch?v=LxWq65CZBU8) for a long time.
 Opus took about $3.80 to do the whole thing.
 4. **[Sam Altman and Lex Friedman on GPT-5](https://sam-lex-gpt5.vercel.app/)** - Sam and Lex [had a conversation](https://www.youtube.com/watch?v=jvqFAi7vkBc) recently.
 Here's Opus doing the hard work for $2.3, and Sonnet doing the rest for $2.5.
 This is the expensive option.
 5. **[Self-Discover in DSPy with Chris Dossman](https://lumentis-autogen-dspy-weviate-podcast.vercel.app/)** - [an interesting conversation between Chris Dossman and Weviate](https://www.youtube.com/watch?v=iC64q1gFWiY) about DSPy and structured reasoning, one of the core concepts behind the framework.
 [Eugene](https://github.com/eugene-yaroslavtsev) splurged something like $25 on this 😱 because he wanted to see how Lumentis would do at its best.
+6. **[John Shulman OpenAI Podcast with GPT-4o](https://john-shulman-gpt4o-gpt4o.vercel.app/)** - generated for about $1 in less than 20 seconds with GPT-4 Omni, from [this awesome podcast](https://www.youtube.com/watch?v=Wo95ob_s_NI)!
+7. **[John Shulman Podcast with GPT-4o and Gemini Flash](https://john-shulman-gpt4o-gemini-flash.vercel.app/)** - generated for about the same in less than 10 seconds with GPT-4 Omni and Gemini Flash.

 ## Features